astrotars/the-stream-swiftui/README.md

 ### Step 2: Starting a Chat

-Now that we have a `NavigationView` at the top of our heirarchy, we can build a `NavigationLink` to show the chat.
+Now that we have a `NavigationView` at the top of our hierarchy, we can build a `NavigationLink` to show the chat.
 Since we'd like to preserve the follow action, we'll place a start chat icon next to the follow icon.
 We'll also make the whole row clickable.
 This means that unless the user explicitly clicks the follow icon, we'll start a chat.
 Here's the `PeopleView` code now:

 ```swift
 // ios/TheStream/PeopleView.swift:3